CurveDocs/curve-docs/docs/crvUSD/amm.md

 </figure>

-To ensure assets are liquidated or de-liquidated, the AMM adjusts its price to create arbitrage opportunities.
+To ensure assets are liquidated or de-liquidated, the AMM adjusts its price (`get_p`) to create arbitrage opportunities.
 Every trade within the AMM that arbitrages the price difference between `oracle_price` and `get_p` is essentially soft-liquidating users.

 *The system relies on **two different prices**:*